TommyTran732/Windows-Setup/Debloat/README.md

 - Run `Get-AppxPackage -AllUsers <PackageName> | Remove-AppxPackage -AllUsers` to remove the unwanted packages.

+- "Uninstall" the remaining annoying apps from the Start Menu.
+They are not really apps on the system, they are just annoying shortcuts which will install the apps when you click on them.

 The list of packages I remove on my Parallels system is in the `Parallels.txt` file.